msgpo/sjgs/README.md

 6) *How can I play sound in SJGS?*

 > Please include [**JMP3**](https://github.com/MitchWeaver/jmp3) inside your project for this functionality, (made by the same developer).

-> SJGS does not come with any sound support native, as all this functionality is provided
+> SJGS does not come with any sound support native, as this is provided in JMP3.
-> by JMP3.

-AAA) *How can I contribute to SJGS?*
+999) *How can I contribute to SJGS?*

 > [Pull requests](https://help.github.com/articles/using-pull-requests) are always welcome!